go-kit/kit/rfc/rfc003-package-metrics.md

 - Gauge SHALL be an arbitrarily-settable register of type int64.

+- GaugeFloat SHALL be an arbitrarily-settable register of type float64.

 - Histogram SHALL collect observations of type int64.

 - These interfaces SHALL be the primary and exclusive API for metrics.